heroicstoic/heroicstoic.github.io/TableRules.md

 **Crowdsourced Homebrews**<br/>
 Monk Way of the Four Elements : Remastered - [Link](pdf/wayof4elements_remastered.pdf)<br/>

+### Backgrounds
+I do not care in the slightest if you follow the PHB customization options, or if you use a SCAG background under any circumstances, even if you already are using another source.

 ## Etiquitte
 ##### 1) Please be kind to the fellow players and their playstyles